zkutalik/ssimp_software/README.md

     wget -nd -r 'ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/'

-When using `ssimp` you can then pass this directory name to 'ssimp', and specify that only the African individuals should be used:
+When using `ssimp` you can then pass this directory name to 'ssimp', and specify that only as subset of individuals should be used:

 `ssimp gwas.txt output.txt ~/ref_panels/1000genomes --sample.names super_pop=AFR`